muellerberndt/legion/docs/customization.md

 ## 1. Actions

 Actions are the building blocks of R4dar's functionality.
-Each action represents a specific command that can be invoked via Telegram or used by agents.
+Actions in registered extension automatically appear in Telegram as commands and are made available to the LLM agents.

 ### Action Specification